-Filters: Author is L Brucker [Clear All Filters]
+Filters: First Letter Of Last Name is B and Author is L Brucker [Clear All Filters]

 Weekly-gridded Aquarius L-band radiometer/scatterometer observations and salinity retrievals over the polar regions, part 1: Product description.
 The Cryosphere.
 8, 905-913.(2014).